simeononsecurity/simeononsecurity/README.md

 - 🤝 I’m looking for help with **IIS, SQL, and VMWare STIG Automation**

-- 📝 I regulary write articles on [simeononsecurity.ch](https://simeononsecurity.ch)
+- 📝 I regulary write articles on [simeononsecurity.ch](https://simeononsecurity.ch) and [cybersentinels.org](https://cybersentinels.org/)

 - 💬 Ask me about **PowerShell, STIGs, SRGs and Compliance**

+- 💬 Collaborate with me and other Cyber Security and IT Professionals on the [Cyber Sentinels Discord](https://discord.io/cybersentinels)
 </div>
 <!--
 <h3 align="left">Languages and Tools:</h3>